Michael Rees (businessman)

 Michael Rees (born 1974 or 1975) is an American billionaire private equity businessman, and a co-founder and co-president of Blue Owl Capital.

 Rees was born in Pittsburgh, Pennsylvania.
 Rees earned a bachelor's degree in engineering from the University of Pittsburgh, and a master's degree from the Massachusetts Institute of Technology.
+He was a member of the Sigma Chi fraternity.

 He joined Lehman Brothers in 2001.
 Rees founded Dyal Capital, based on the names of his children, Dylan and Alexia.
 He became a billionaire in 2021.

 As of September 2024, Forbes estimated his net worth at US$1.8 billion.

 Rees is married to Allison, they have two children, and live in New Canaan, Connecticut.
 In 2023, they donated $3 million to the New Canaan Library, and the Children's Room was renamed The Rees Family Children's Library.
+In 2026, they donated $25 million to establish the Vanderbilt Undergraduate Center for Finance.